History of the Indianapolis Colts: 2007 and 2008: Playoff losses

 Earlier on February 19, 2007, the Colts placed the franchise tag on Dwight Freeney following the expiration of his rookie contract, which allowed Bill Polian and the Colts front office time to work on a long–term contract.
 On July 13, 2007, Freeney signed a six-year, $72 million contract with $30 million in guarantees, making Freeney the highest-paid defensive player in the NFL.

 The Colts continued their dominance during the regular season in 2007 and began the season with a 7–0 record.
-In a game dubbed "Super Bowl XLI½," the undefeated Colts and Patriots met in the RCA Dome to battle for home-field advantage.
+In a game dubbed "Super Bowl XLI½," the undefeated Colts and New England Patriots met in the RCA Dome to battle for home-field advantage.
 The Patriots won the game 24–20 and went on to a 16–0 regular season.
 The Colts, on the other hand, finished 2007 with a 13–3 record, winning a club-record fifth straight division title and becoming the first NFL team with five consecutive seasons with 12 or more victories and became one of four NFL teams to open three consecutive seasons with 5–0 starts.
-Indianapolis joined Green Bay (1929–31), Minnesota (1973–75) and St. Louis (1999–2001) with three straight 5–0 starts and then becoming the first team in 76 years to start three consecutive seasons with 7–0 starts.
+Indianapolis joined Green Bay (1929–1931), Minnesota (1973–1975) and St. Louis (1999–2001) with three straight 5–0 starts and then becoming the first team in 76 years to start three consecutive seasons with 7–0 starts.
 Peyton Manning (288) broke the club record for career touchdown passes held by Johnny Unitas (287), while Tony Dungy notched his 74th win to break the franchise record he had shared with Don Shula (73) and Ted Marchibroda (73).
 Dungy became the only coach in Colts history to post 10 or more wins and earn playoff appearances in six straight seasons.
 Despite all of the success, the club fell in the divisional round to the San Diego Chargers, 28–24, in the final Colts game at the RCA Dome.